dennislee928/dennis-s-note-vault/ietls sprint/Final GA Dash.md

 Several new pedestrian paths were added, which made the city centre significantly more accessible for walkers.

+Several new pedestrian paths were added, making the city centre significantly more accessible for walkers.
+(應該可以用,wh)

 ---

 ### **11. Task 2 Advantage 句**